Loli-Feature-Flags/website/docs/reference/specification/schema/feature-flag-rule/index.md

 - Type: `ConditionSet`
 - Required

-The rules ConditionSet describes the conditions to be checked.
-If the ConditionSet evaluates to `true`, the rule is seen as a "match", and the `valuesOnMatch` of the subtypes are used as the feature flag evaluation result/value.
+The rule's condition set describes the conditions to be checked.
+If the condition set evaluates to `true`, the rule is seen as a "match", and the `valuesOnMatch` of the subtypes are used as the feature flag evaluation result/value.

-For more details, read the [Condition Set](../condition-set.md) docs.
+For more details, check out [Condition Set](../condition-set.md).

 ## Subtypes